folio-org/folio-ansible/README.md

 running in Docker containers on the VM.
 The Okapi port on the VM (9130) will be forwarded to localhost:9130.

+To test this, fetch a list of users:

+	$ curl -w '\n' -H 'X-Okapi-Tenant:diku' -D- http://localhost:9130/users

 To try other roles, edit [folio.yml](folio.yml) and rebuild the Vagrant box.
 A running system requires an Okapi role (either okapi-docker or okapi-src) underneath whatever modules you select.
 The